Head Coach Sheryl Gilmore

-Sheryl later transferred to Western Washington University and went on to earn her Bachelor's degree in Kinesiology, with a minor in sports psychology.
-She also received her Master's degree in Human Movement and Performance from WWU.
-Gilmore was awarded Magna Cum Laude honors as a master's candidate and will soon be published for her softball related thesis research.
+Sheryl later transferred to Western Washington University and went on to earn both her Bachelor's and Master’s degree in Kinesiology, with a minor in sports psychology.
+Gilmore was awarded Magna Cum Laude graduation honors and will soon be published for her softball related thesis research.

-Gilmore taught upper division kinesiology classes and worked as a strength and conditioning coach at WWU before moving back to Snohomish County where she co-founded the Washington Warriors Fastpitch Club, an 18U select travel team that participates at the 18A and 18 Gold levels.
+After graduation, Gilmore taught upper division kinesiology classes at Western Washington University and co-founded the Washington Warriors Fastpitch Club, an 18U select travel team that participated at the 18A and 18 Gold levels.

 In addition to coaching, Sheryl currently works as an Exercise Physiologist at The Boeing Company and continues to work on research and product development in the kinesiology field.

 Coach Gilmore is a member of the National Fastpitch Coaches Association, American College of Sports Medicine, and the National Strength and Conditioning Association.